juan267/build-api/README.md

 </table>

 ## Versioning
 APIs should be properly versioned.
 APIs evolve and change, and we must do this while supporting old versions.
 Otherwise, if you just change your API, a lot of your clients would be in trouble.
 Although we won't be developing multiple versions (today we're working on V1), it is important that we plan for the future and properly namespace our documentation and work under V1 namespace.

 ## Releases
 **Note about testing:**
-*Tests, especially while building an API are NOT optional or nice to have.*
-Today, we're going to try to TDD our way through building your API.
-We've already written the model tests for you in `spec/models/`, your job is to write controller tests for the app as you go in `spec/controllers/`.
 Your workflow for this project should look like this:

     1. Decide which endpoint you want to write.
     2. Add a section in the README describing the behavior of that endpoint.
-    3. Write the simplest failing test you can think of for that endpoint.
-    4. See the test fail.
-    5. Write code to make that test pass.
-    6. Return to step 3.
-If there is nothing else you can test on that endpoint, return to step 1.
+    3. Test the endpoint and that it follows the desired behaviour.

 ### Release 0: Documentation
+    1. Create the article, user and comment model.
+      1.A user has username, email, name
+      2.A comment has a body,
+      3.An article has a title and a body
+    2. Create the asociations between models.
+      1.A user has many articles, and has many models.
+      2.An article belongs to a User, and has many comments.
+      2.A comment belongs to a User and  an Article.
+    3. Seed your database

+### Release 1: Documentation
 Designing an API starts with documentation.
 Without proper and detailed documentation an API would not be dependable.
 What should you include?
 Let's follow [Twitter's REST API](https://dev.twitter.com/docs/api/1.1) model.
 We will not implement or write a single piece of code until we get our documentation right, this is an essential part of this exercise and it's not trivial.
 Rename this file to `lesson.md` and replace it with your `README.md` file.

 *Try to keep REST conventions in mind.* Most developers use the conventions that Ruby on Rails adheres to for their routes.
 You can find examples in the table [here](http://guides.rubyonrails.org/routing.html#crud-verbs-and-actions)

-### Release 1: Implement GET requests
+### Release 2: Implement GET requests
 _pending approval of documentation from an instructor_

 Implement the following endpoints:
 - [GET] list of users
 - [GET] list of articles for a user

-### Release 2: Implement POST requests
+### Release 3: Implement POST requests
 _pending approval of documentation from an instructor_

 Implement the following endpoints:
 - [POST] create a new article by a user
 - [POST] create a new comment for an article (a comment is owned by a user)

-### Release 3: Implement authorization and rate limit
+### Release 4: Implement authorization and rate limit
 POST requests need to be authorized.
 We shouldn't be able to create a new article or comment without being authorized to do so.
 While this is a complex subject and API authorization could be implemented in various ways to increase